practicajs/practica/docs/blog/is-prisma-better/index.md

 **I'd probably prefer other options under these conditions -** If the DB layer performance is a major concern; if you're savvy backend developer with solid SQL capabilities; when there is a need for fine grain control over the data layer.
 For all of these cases, Prisma might still work, but my primary choices would be using knex/TypeORM/Sequelize with a data-mapper style

 Consequently, we add Prisma behind flag (--orm=prisma) to Practica.js while leaving Sequelize as our default ORM for now

+Consequently, we love Prisma and add it behind flag (--orm=prisma) to Practica.js.
+At the same time, until some clouds will disappear, we don't feel that its matured enough to be our default ORM, hence we leave Sequelize as our default ORM for now
 ## Some of my other articles

 - [Book: Node.js testing best practices](https://github.com/testjavascript/nodejs-integration-tests-best-practices)